How to Potty Train a Puppy

 Give Rewards

-Positive reinforcement will greatly help your potty training efforts.
+As you learn how to potty train a puppy, you’ll find that positive reinforcement will greatly help your efforts.
 Many pups are highly motivated by praise, chew treats, and puppy chew toys.
 After your puppy goes potty in the right spot, holds their urine until they reach the outdoors, or reaches another milestone in the potty training process, shower them with praise.

 Your puppy will quickly associate your positive reaction with their actions and work even harder to earn your approval in the future.